How does factoring support the growth of international SMEs?

 T.R.
 In fact, factoring is now the primary source of financing for inter-company credit in the majority of European countries.
 As a result, it now outperforms other financing methods such as overdraft lines or any other type of credit likely to finance a company's operations.
 That is the first breakthrough.

 T.H.
-Then there's the issue of digitization.
+Then there's the issue of digitisation.
 You were referring to the third piece of the puzzle.
 Isn't it true that digital solutions are also a market that is rapidly expanding?

 T.R.
 Exactly.
-Indeed, the automation and digitization of exchanges between companies and factoring firms has finally allowed this activity to flourish.
+Indeed, automation and digitisation of exchanges between companies and factoring firms has finally allowed this activity to flourish.

 T.R.
 That's exactly the point.
 We are about to enter a challenging period.
 Businesses must consider how to secure financing for their operations.
 There are two major concerns here.
 First, there is the uncertainty of whether their customers will be able to repay them, and then there is the question of whether their banks will financially support them.
 Setting up a factoring programme is the best way to have stable financing that will weather the crisis.
 It's a precautionary measure.

 T.H.
-What are the prospects for FIBUS if we look forward?
+What are the prospects for FIBUS looking forward?
 I'm guessing you have a market perspective now?

 T.R.
 We do.
-It is to keep our internationalisation going.
+It is to keep our international expansion going.

 T.H.
 How many countries are you currently in?

 T.R.
 We are now present in France.
-We work from France, throughout Europe, and for some European clients' American subsidiaries.
-We established a subsidiary in the United Kingdom.
-The most important presences in Europe for us would be in the United Kingdom and Germany.
+We work from France, throughout Europe, and for some European clients' US subsidiaries.
+We have set up a UK subsidiary.
+The most important presences in Europe for us would be in the UK and Germany.

 T.H.
 Are there any other launches coming up in the next few weeks or months?